 - Built-in static thresholds: Dynatrace uses built-in static thresholds for all infrastructure events (for example, detecting high CPU, low disk space, or low memory).

 The methodology used for raising events with automated baselining is completely different from that used for static thresholds.
 Static thresholds offer a simple and straightforward approach to defining baselines that works immediately without requiring a learning period.
-This approach, however, is by no means intelligent, because of the following shortcomings:
+We don't recommend static thresholds however due to the following shortcomings:

 - Too much manual effort is required for setting static thresholds for each service method or user action.